tokoth/biketestpages/README.md

 We use GeoPandas to read in the cleaned data, convert it to a geodataframe.
 Assign a Coordinate reference system (CRS) to our geodataframe for our mapping

-We display the first 5 rows using head() method, and check the CRS of our geodataframe using .crs method, which shows the EPSG code of the data.
+We display the first 5 rows using head() method, the geodataframe has a geometry column that allows us to plot the data to a location map.

 ```Python
     geodata.head()
 ```

 ![Image](https://drive.google.com/uc?export=view&id=1nhVr3_0OjZvORRTNsQnMDhIPZZRxXti5)

+We check the CRS of our geodataframe using .crs method, which shows the EPSG code of the data.

 ```Python
     print(geodata.crs)